 It stands for a Master of Business Administration degree.
 It’s a general graduate business degree that teaches students technical, managerial, and leadership skills.
 In general, there are multiple types of programmes to choose from, including full-time, part-time and executive MBA programs.

-At EMLV business school, the MBA in Digital Marketing Strategy is both general and specialised, its aim being to train operational managers with at least three years of professional experience who are looking to acquire and/or improve their knowledge in the field of digital marketing.
+At EMLV business school, the MBA is both general and specialised, its aim being to train operational managers with at least three years of professional experience who are looking to acquire and/or improve their knowledge in the field of digital marketing.

 The programme is:

 Any student considering an MBA as his/her next academic milestone should answer three key questions: